AgentSamSA/portable-information-structures/I7/README.md

 `/cards`
 Returns a list of json objects for every *Magic: The Gathering* card.
 WARNING: maybe be slow due to the size of the dataset (>500MB).

-`/cards/random`
-Returns a random card.

-`/cards/search`
-Returns cards based on if the search term is in the name or in the card's oracle text.

-`/cards/filter`
-Filters cards by their color.

-`/cards/recommend`
-Recommends a card for you based on the color and max mana value.